-Let's say if your brand provides consumer product and needs to increase sales fast, Outbound marketing could bring you closer to your target.
+Let's say if your brand provides consumer products and needs to increase sales fast, Outbound marketing could bring you closer to your target.

 If you aim for prolonged profitability and understand that some marketing approach consumes more time, or your brand offers niche products and services, inbound marketing could prove beneficial in the long run.